 The fields shown on your period template will default based on the Retainer Type you selected in your Retainer Details.
 Additionally, some fields will show/hide as you change some of the settings - such as the Billing Type and Allowance.

-a) Fixed period is for a set period of time, such as 6 weeks, or 1 month, or 3 months, etc. Once the set time has elapsed, your new period can be created, along with a new invoice, and possibly some new tasks, etc.
+a) A fixed period is for a set period of time, such as 6 weeks, or 1 month, or 3 months, etc. Once the set time has elapsed, your new period can be created, along with a new invoice, and possibly some new tasks, etc.

-b) Unlimited period has no set expiry date.
+b) The unlimited period has no set expiry date.
 You can always close the period after the allowance has been exceeded and then create a fresh period.

 Length per Period - For your fixed period, configure the default period length.
 Your retainers can run for as little as 1 week, or for as long as 10 years.

-a) Pre-Paid - A fixed price, and optionally, an allowance which is tracked in either value or hours.
+a) Pre-Paid - A fixed price, and optionally, an allowance that is tracked in either value or hours.

 b) Post-Paid - Charge the client at the end of the period for the value used.
 Useful when a client agrees to a billable rate for all work you complete for activities logged over a period.